n1ckfg/PiNaplpsDrawer/ARCHITECTURE.md

 the browser's SVG importer writes (`y/sH*0.75 + 0.25`); a drawing round-trips through hands, encoder and canvas at the size it was made.

-The FBO is allocated at the canvas size and blitted 1:1.
-It is reallocated on resize, along with the placeholder font.
+The FBO is allocated at `fboWidth` x `fboHeight`.

 ### The empty state

 With nothing loaded the canvas is black with `\\ DRAG ' n ' DROP //` across the middle, in Telidon-Bold at the browser's 36px scaled to the window — the same placeholder `index.html`'s `draw()` shows when `telidon` is empty.
-It is what is on screen at startup while the chain read is out, after `x` (the browser's "clear" link), and on entering live drawing.
+It is what is on screen at startup while the chain read is out, and on entering live drawing.

 ## Keys